 The UCITS will invest 80%-100% of its net assets (hereinafter "NA") in bonds with fixed, variable or adjustable rates, and other negotiable debt securities, inflation-linked bonds and medium-term notes, issued by private corporations and/or supranational/public entities or governments, with a maximum of 10% of NA invested in convertible bonds and a minimum of 80% of NA denominated in euro.
 The securities may be from any geographical region, with up to 10% of NA issued by companies headquartered outside the OECD (including in emerging markets).
-Investment grade securities will make up at least 80% of NA in the subfund's portfolio.
+Investment grade securities will make up at least 80% of NA in the sub-fund's portfolio.
 The sub-fund's exposure to speculative high yield bonds shall not exceed 10% of NA.
 The equity component may account for up to 10% of the NA of the UCITS.
 For cash management purposes, it may invest up to 10% of NA in funds and up to 10% of NA in money market instruments.
+Please refer to the prospectus for further information.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-o Regulatory exclusions: controversial weapons, international sanctions and non-cooperative tax jurisdictions o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.
+o Regulatory exclusions: controversial weapons, international sanctions and non-cooperative tax jurisdictions o Discretionary exclusions: United Nations Global Compact (UNGC), thermal coal and tobacco o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.